-- To provide a broad and balanced curriculum in line with the National Curriculum framework 2014 and Personal, Social, Health and Economic (PSHE) Education Guidance (Feb 2020). - To enable pupils to fulfil their potential. - To meet the needs of young people of all abilities. - To provide equal access for all pupils to a range of learning experiences beyond statutory guidelines. - To develop independent learners to move forward confidently and competently with their lives. - To foster teaching styles which will offer and encourage a variety of relevant learning opportunities. - To help pupils to use language and number effectively. - To promote the fundamental British values of democracy, the rule of law and individual liberty, and mutual respect and tolerance of others, paying regard to the protected characteristics set out in the Equality Act 2010.
+- To provide a broad and balanced curriculum that is linked to but not solely based on the National Curriculum framework 2014 and Personal, Social, Health and Economic (PSHE) Education Guidance (Feb 2020). - To enable pupils to fulfil their potential. - To meet the needs of young people of all abilities. - To provide equal access for all pupils to a range of learning experiences beyond statutory guidelines. - To develop independent learners to move forward confidently and competently with their lives. - To foster teaching styles which will offer and encourage a variety of relevant learning opportunities. - To help pupils to use language and number effectively. - To promote the fundamental British values of democracy, the rule of law and individual liberty, and mutual respect and tolerance of others, paying regard to the protected characteristics set out in the Equality Act 2010.